-- i.
-All staff must be aware of systems within their school and the Trust which support safeguarding, and these should be explained to them as part of staff induction.
-This should include: - The child protection policy; - The behaviour policy; - The staff conduct policy; - The safeguarding response to children who go missing from education; and - The role of the DSL (including the identity of the DSL and any deputies).
+- 9.2.1 All staff must be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
+This should include: - The child protection policy; - The behaviour policy; - The staff behaviour policy (sometimes called a code of conduct); - The safeguarding response to children who go missing from education; and - The role of the DSL (including the identity of the DSL and any deputies).

-ii.
 Copies of policies and a copy of Part one of the KSCIE-18 document should be provided to staff at induction.